PlayNetwork/fs-promise-util/README.md

 ### fs-promise-util.tryWriteFile (file, data, options)

-This method is a wrapper for fs-promise-util.writeFile that always resolves to a Promise.
+fs-promise-util.tryWriteFile is a wrapper for fs-promise-util.writeFile that always resolves to a promise.

-Asynchronously writes data to a file, replacing the file if it already exists. data can be a string or a buffer.
+Asynchronously writes data to a file, replacing the file if it already exists.
+Data can be a string or a buffer.

 The encoding option is ignored if data is a buffer.
 It defaults to 'utf8'.